Luis Antonio Tagle: 2025 Conclave

+Under Pope Leo XIV

 On May 24, Pope Leo XIV assigned Tagle the title of the suburbicarian diocese of Albano, a title Leo held for three months before becoming pope.
 As announced by the Office for the Liturgical Celebrations of the Supreme Pontiff on October 3, he took canonical possession of his titular suburbicarian diocese on October 11.

+As of April 2026, after Fernando Filoni turned 80, Tagle is second in seniority among the cardinal-bishops eligible to participate in a future conclave, just behind Parolin.

+Tagle served as the extraordinary legate for Pope Leo XIV in the Mass for the beatification of Fulton J. Sheen, which took place in St. Louis, Missouri on September 24, 2026.
+This was an event of Kismet or Serendipity as the City of St. Louis was the center of a Native American Civilization, the Mississippian Civilization that considered Maize (Corn) a sacred food, that mirrored the sacrificial Eucharist and who's god Hun Hunahpu was an archetype of Christ and upon Western colonization, was syncretized with Christianity, these also links with Antonio Gokim Tagle, who's mother's surname Name "Gokim" has the Go or Ngo root word which means Maize or Corn in Vietnamese or Southern Chinese, whereas his father's surname is Tagle from the famous Spanish-Mexican clan of Tagle, with Mexico where Tagle has roots from, being among the areas that domesticated the Maize (Corn).

 Notable views

 Tagle favors allowing divorced and remarried Catholics to receive Holy Communion on a case-by-case basis, has expressed inclusion for gay Catholics, and supports the 2018 Vatican–China agreement, which allows the pope to appoint and veto bishops approved by the Chinese Communist Party.
 Tagle advocates for the protection of immigrants and has criticized the preferential treatment of Christians in refugee resettlement programs within Western nations, arguing that it amounts to discrimination.